jkarthic-akamai/ABR-Broadcaster/DETAILED_INSTALL.md

 We recommend usage of the quick install scripts explained in the default [INSTALL](INSTALL.md) document.
 But if you are on some OS other than Ubuntu, macOS or if you need understand and control of the install steps then please follow the detailed but longer install procedure explained below.

+The following additional software(s) will be installed as part of the steps explained below.
+- Xcode full version (only for macOS users)
+- Curl, YASM, V4L Utils and Libasound (only for Linux users)
+- Python 2.7.x
+- Python modules - mod_wsgi, webapp2, webob, psutil
+- nasm
+- libx264
+- ffmpeg 4.0 or above (configured with a x264 video encoder)
+- A webserver with WSGI support(Apache2 preferred)

 ## Get the source

 Get the source of ABR Broadcaster.